RangamaniLabUCSD/Mem3DG/.github/ISSUE_TEMPLATE/feature_request.md

 **Use cases**

-(Describe how the feature will make a differece - from a user point of view, not just developers.)
+(Describe how the feature will make a difference - from a user point of view, not just developers.)

 **Impact**